gleicon/ebook_cto_field_guide/index.md

 	* Speak product language even for internal customers
 	* Shared P&L

-Specifically for engineering organisations, nimbler product teams foster a strong dependency on APIs — you can't possibly predict permutations done at the edge of the product so sticking to strong APIs is a proven strategy.
+Specifically for engineering organizations, nimbler product teams foster a strong dependency on APIs — you can't possibly predict permutations done at the edge of the product so sticking to strong APIs is a proven strategy.

 Authentication, API management, InfoSec, Notification service, Digital channels management, Design, Cloud Economics, Developer tooling, Analytics and Data Engineering are naturally shared and costly to replicate locally.

 These efforts benefit teams outside of technology or tribes and they are benefited from a solid strategy and operational efficiency.
 Undifferentiated lifting should be done once and for all.

 ### Delivery

 I've mentioned the Accelerate book before and it provides a good framework to evaluate delivery.
 When I say delivery I mean the mix of running your systems and all activities connected to it, including building and shipping code and how it affects your customers.

 Back in the day everything was slow and manual but after the wide adoption of cloud providers and disciplines as Devops, SRE and Production Engineering the effort of engineers in these teams are set to simplify operations through automation.